-Vulnerable people in Africa, Asia and Latin America are facing a couple emergency from hunger and COVID-19, as the pandemic is affecting food supply and shutting down livelihoods of millions who are already subsiding on very little.
-Find out how coronavirus is pushing people to hunger.
+Vulnerable people in Africa, Asia and Latin America are facing a double emergency from hunger and COVID-19, as the pandemic is affecting food supply and shutting down livelihoods of millions who are already subsisting on very little.

 As coronavirus reaches every corner of the earth, its impact could prove disastrous for the world’s poorest countries.
 Millions of people who already live in poverty, are now being forced out of their livelihoods, robbed of their regular income, and finding themselves without enough to eat, clean water and access to adequate medical care.

 Across the global south, there are more than 30 countries who are struggling with hunger already.
 Here food is scarce, prices are rising in local markets, and at the same time millions have been left with no way of earning a living.

 The coronavirus pandemic is creating a food crisis for those already struggling with food scarcity

 Health crises rarely affect everyone equally.
 As the COVID-19 pandemic sweeps the globe, those already struggling without adequate food and resources are in danger of severe illnesses and even death.

 From the ebola epidemic, we can see how this unfolds.

 In 2014, food production plummeted by 12% when the ebola virus spread to Africa.
 In Liberia, 47% of farmers were unable to cultivate crops, restrictions and market closures disrupted flows of food, and shortages of supply led to an increase in prices and people went hungry.